sunfishcode/mustang/origin/README.md

 `pthread_create`, `pthread_join`, `pthread_detach`, and so on.
 Origin provides
 its own implementations of this functionality, written in Rust.

-For an C-ABI-compatible interface to this functionality, see [c-scape].
+For a C-ABI-compatible interface to this functionality, see [c-scape].

 This is part of the [Mustang] project, building Rust programs written entirely in Rust.
 When compiled for non-mustang targets, this library uses the system